 WHAT TO EXPECT ON THE PEAKS OF THE BALKANS

-This trail is not by any means easy.
+This trail is not easy.
 Everyday you will be hiking about 20 kilometers, ascending about 1000m and descending 1000m.
 Though it is not easy, this trail is worth the struggle.
 Every single day is a hike to remember filled with stunning views and nature.
-The Accursed Mountain Range was completely off limits until 20 years ago.
+Due to war, the Accursed Mountain Range was completely off limits until 20 years ago.
 The landscape is still wild and rugged.
 On this hike you will feel completely disconnected from civilization and one with the mountains.

 TIPS FOR THE PEAKS OF THE BALKANS

 - Bring cash – Cash is king on the trail.
-The only ATM is in Plav and there is hardly any internet on the trail.
-Don’t be the idiot expecting to pay for a guest house with Apple Pay.
+The only ATM is in on the trail is in Plav.
+Don’t be the guy expecting to pay for a guest house with Apple Pay.
 Euros are best because they are accepted in all three countries.

 - Get border permits ahead of time – Contact me at BLKNMTN or just email me at email@example.com and I will arrange border permits for you.

 - Take my adjusted route – If you are like most people, you only have so much time to hike the trail.
 For the best experience filled with all the highlights of the trail, take my specialized route described below.